Joni Taylor

 Joni Taylor (née Crenshaw; born March 7, 1979) is an American college basketball coach who is the head women's basketball coach for Texas A&M. Prior to Texas A&M, she was head coach at Georgia from 2015 to 2022.

 Playing history

-Born Joni Crenshaw in Meridian, Mississippi, she was the 1997 Gatorade Player of the Year for her home state, after leading Meridian High School to a 67-7 record during her junior and senior seasons.
+Born Mary Jo "Joni" Crenshaw in Meridian, Mississippi, she was the 1997 Gatorade Player of the Year for her home state, after leading Meridian High School to a 67-7 record during her junior and senior seasons.
 She also won three state titles in track and field.
 While attending the University of Alabama, she helped the Crimson Tide to the 1998 and 1999 NCAA Tournaments and the 2000 and 2001 Women's National Invitation Tournaments.
 She was a two-year starter and scored 716 points, grabbed 555 rebounds and blocked 103 shots, making her No. 4 among the school's career leaders.
 She received her bachelor's degree in education from Alabama in 2002.